beetaone/module-http-egress/README.md

 Webhook Egress is a module responsible for passing all input data to a specified URL or a Webhook address by HTTP ReST API.
 Two ReST API methods are supported: POST an GET.
 If POST is chosen, then data are passed to a specified URL.
 If GET is chosen, then data are passed as URL's query string parameters.
+Note that string parameters accept only a single body dictionary, so if an array of objects is passed with GET method, then POST method will be forced instead.
 This module is containerized using Docker.